Skip to main content

 What credit score do I need for a DSCR loan?

 Most lenders require a minimum credit score of 660, though some programs go lower with higher down payments or stronger DSCR ratios.
-A score above 720 typically qualifies for the best rates.
+A score above 720 typically qualifies for the best rates and highest LTV.

 Can I use a DSCR loan for a short-term rental?